Thinking of going rock pooling in Cornwall? You’ve come to the right place.

 Found in the rock pools this week…

-I’m delighted that Cornish Rock Pools has been named ‘Blogger of the Week’ by the BBC Wildlife Magazine for my report on finding and photographing these gorgeous Scarlet and gold cup corals this week.
+I’m delighted that Cornish Rock Pools was named ‘Blogger of the Week’ in 2016 by the BBC Wildlife Magazine for my report on finding and photographing these gorgeous Scarlet and gold cup corals.
 Read more here.

 Please do let me know if you find anything interesting or unusual.
 Happy rockpooling!